 The years following World War II saw a continued expansion of the RCMP's role as a provincial force.
 In 1950, it assumed responsibility for provincial policing in Newfoundland and absorbed the British Columbia provincial police.

-Women were first accepted as uniformed members in 1974.
-The seventies also brought an expansion of responsibilities in areas such as airport policing, VIP security and drug enforcement.
+Women were first accepted as uniformed members in 1974, with the first all-female troop – Troop 17 – graduating on March 3, 1975.
+The 70s also brought an expansion of responsibilities in areas such as airport policing, VIP security and drug enforcement.